 A good bowl is often hard to come by, that is if you are a frequent shopper of mass industry shopping chains or big business cookie cutter dish companies.
 However, if you were going to purchase a dish from one of these four artists, you would have a very beautiful piece indeed.
 Such as this lovely bowl done by Warren Mackenzie in which he used a drop-rim technique that is visually striking. the base of this bowl is stunning as well, as we see it has to be perfectly balanced with the size of the top in order to stand, and hold your favorite breakfast or soup.
 It gives the impression of a mushroom, and that in itself is charming, and since that draws from nature, it is classic as well.
+And last but not least is Suze Lindsay's work with bowls.
+Her tall angled bowl style is cute, and I enjoy the fact that it's super skinny at the bottom then curves upwards nicely for an elegant tapered look.
+She compliments the base with a slightly out curved bottom to help keep this interesting structure standing.
+The glaze design is nice as well, more geometric similar to Ms. Arbuckles work but with more natural tones such as the ones from Mr. Hamada's bowls.
+The lip is nicely curved to create a slight straight line to make the bowl more comfortable for touch, and it contrasts nicely to the sloping line below it.

 In conclusion there are many different beautiful styles out there and many different ceramics artists out there to create them, and I enjoyed looking at these four artists and their work with bowls.
 It gives me interesting ideas with what to do in class and possibly what to experiment with.